Table of Contents

 This is a higher ROI than any other digital marketing channel –much higher than traditional advertising – and it’s one that businesses in every industry can use.
 After all, most adults with Internet access check their email at least once every day.
 So regardless of who your target audience is, there’s a strong chance you can reach them with email.

-Earning such a high ROI isn’t as simple as sending newsletters or promotions whenever you think of it, though — it requires thorough planning and strategy.
+Earning such a high ROI isn’t as simple as sending newsletters or promotions whenever you think of it, though — it requires thorough planning and and a smart email marketing strategy.

-Contact us today to learn how WebFX can help your company earn new leads and customers with email, or keep reading to learn the six essential steps of any effective campaign.
+Contact us today to learn how WebFX can help your company earn new leads and customers with email.

 1. Choose an email marketing platform

-The first step to launching an email marketing campaign is selecting a platform.
+The first step to launching an email marketing strategy is selecting a platform.

 There are many email marketing platforms available today that offer list management, templates, automation, and virtually everything else you need to create and manage campaigns.